akarnokd/rng-76/leveledlist.md

 ### 2. get list `chanceNone`

-First step is to get the list's `chanceNone` value from:
+First step is to get the list's `chanceNone` value extracted from the

-- `LVCV` attribute
+- `LVCV` attribute,
-- `LVLG` gets a global value
+- `LVLG` global value or
-- `LVCT` points to a curve table for which the indexer will be the global value of `LVLG`
+- `LVCT` curve table for which the indexer will be the global value of `LVLG`

 If `LVLG` or `LVCT` are present, `LVCV` is ignored.